 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the App.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Smartfren Connex (version CE682 UI, AC782 UI) or App Application or MBlaze UI belongs to software Smartfren Connex (version CE682 UI, AC782 UI) or Anti-Virus-Pro or Aston Villa - DNA or Ultimate Defender or Ultimate Cleaner or MBlaze UI by Nous-Tech Solutions (www.udefender.com) or Turtlez (www.turtlez.co.uk).
+The process known as Smartfren Connex (version CE682 UI, AC782 UI) or Tencent (version 1.9) or MBlaze UI belongs to software Smartfren Connex (version CE682 UI, AC782 UI) or MBlaze UI or Reliance Netconnect or Tencent by MegaBackup or Microsoft (www.microsoft.com).

-Description: App.exe is located in a subfolder of "C:\Program Files".
+Description: App.exe is not essential for the Windows OS and causes relatively few problems.
+App.exe is located in a subfolder of "C:\Program Files".

 It is not a Windows system file.
-The file is a file without information about the developer of this file.
+The file is a file with no information about its developer.
+The program is not visible.
 The software can be uninstalled in the Control Panel.
-App.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 39% dangerous, however also read the users reviews.
+App.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 45% dangerous, however you should also read the user reviews.